Dropbox Cannot Sync Error Messages

 Solution 3.
 Make use of Dropbox selective sync

-If the file in syncing problem is a kind of file which can’t be deleted from syncing, or it will be recreated the next time, like temporary file, you can exclude it from syncing using Dropbox Selective Sync function.
+If the file in syncing problem is a kind of file that can’t be deleted from syncing, or it will be recreated the next time, like a temporary file, you can exclude it from syncing using the Dropbox Selective Sync function.
 Thus, the Dropbox can’t sync permission denied error will be fixed.

 Solution 4.
 Shorten file path or filename

 Sometimes, a file with a long file path or filename is difficult for Dropbox to get access to it.
-Thus, you should either shorten the file path by finding another subfolder under Dropbox local folder to store the file or put the file directly in the root path of Dropbox folder, or, shorten filename by renaming it.
+Thus, you should either shorten the file path by finding another subfolder under the Dropbox local folder to store the file put the file directly in the root path of the Dropbox folder, or, shorten the filename by renaming it.

 Solution 5.
 Refresh the source folder

-Refresh source Dropbox folder will trigger Dropbox desktop client to start over again and re-sync un-synced files.
-Thus may solve Dropbox can’t sync, access denied issue.
+Refresh the source Dropbox folder will trigger the Dropbox desktop client to start over again and re-sync un-synced files.
+This may solve the Dropbox can’t sync, access denied issue.

 Solution 6.
-Try to keep same location path in different devices
+Try to keep the same location path on different devices

-The easiest fix is to rename one of the file path to make it the same as the other one and Dropbox may works again.
+The easiest fix is to rename one of the file paths to make it the same as the other one and Dropbox may work again.

 Solution 7.
 Turn off User Account Control in Windows

-If you are running Windows system, you can try to turn off User Account Control (UAC) to get permission of the files.
+If you are running a Windows system, you can try to turn off User Account Control (UAC) to get permission for the files.
 Search “UAC” in Start and open the search result.
 In the pop-up window, drag the slider to the bottom.
 Save and exit.

 If this solves the matter, it proves this is a permission problem.
 Therefore, you should restore the UAC settings and turn to change the permission of the files, like ACL (access control list) or deeper permissions issues inside your home folder.